pleteneva/Building-Footprint-Detection-and-Damage-Assessment/README.md

 - xView2 baseline [GitHub](https://github.com/DIUx-xView/xView2_baseline)

 To improve quality, the following model can be used:
-- ChangeFormer [GitHub](https://github.com/wgcban/ChangeForm)  to detect changes in buildings before and after disaster.
+- ChangeFormer [GitHub](https://github.com/wgcban/ChangeForm)  to detect changes in buildings before and after disaster, and classify damage degree afterward.

 ## Project structure